Clean Air Zone Class 3

 Implementation schedule

-• Environmental Zone Class 3 will be introduced on 31 December 2024.
+• Clean Air Zone Class 3 will be introduced on 31 December 2024.

 • An enlargement of the zone will be analysed during 2024 and decided upon in the first half of 2025.